Last Updated on December 8, 2023 by Sharon Advik

 Exposure smoothing can also be applied to collections of consecutively recorded photographs to create a time-lapse that appears to have been captured directly from the camera.

-According to your medium, dedicated photo and movie shooting menus make accessing the appropriate settings and controls simple.
+According to your medium, dedicated photo and movie shooting menus simplify accessing the appropriate settings and controls.

 Special effects modes can be used on still and video files for in-camera artistic augmentation.

-With an automatic ISO sensitivity setting, you may choose the lowest shutter speed at which camera shake can be managed before the ISO value is automatically adjusted to best capture the image.
+With an automatic ISO sensitivity setting, you may choose the lowest shutter speed to manage the camera shake before automatically adjusting the ISO value to capture the image best.

 A maximum sensitivity level can also be adjusted to manage overall noise levels.